levsah/PowerOutageAnalysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning Process

 We made a new data frame with only the rows that had severe weather in them.
-We also took out rows where both CUSTOMERS.AFFECTED  and the OUTAGE.DURATION was empty/na because we want to reduce missingness in the main features we want to analyze.
+We also took out rows where both CUSTOMERS.AFFECTED  and OUTAGE.DURATION was empty/na because we want to reduce missingness in the main features we want to analyze.

 # UPDATE THIS EXAMPLE DATA SET WE CAN USE
  | meal_type    |     2008.0 |     2009.0 |    2010.0 |    2011.0 |    2012.0 |    2013.0 |    2014.0 |    2015.0 |    2016.0 |    2017.0 |    2018.0 |